khomeini-air/provisioning-hw/README.md

 The server stores a table that contains all the phones in the inventory.
 If a phone is found in the inventory then its configuration file should be dynamically generated, according to the phone model configuration format.
 If a phone is not found in the inventory, the server should deny the provisioning request, returning a proper HTTP error code.
-As an additional requirement, the system should be able to support new device type provisioning with minimal code/configuration change.
+The system also support new device type provisioning with minimal code/configuration change.

 ### Configuration file formats ###
 The two device types use the following configuration file formats: